A/Prof Stefan Kane

 As a physician and mother, she is passionate about helping women achieve a positive and safe pregnancy.

 Suzie Neylon is the Executive Officer for SOMANZ and as many of you will recall, managed the secretariats for ASSHP and OMGA and assisted the respective presidents with the amalgamation of the two entities to form SOMANZ in 2004.
 Suzie joined the societies in 1992 bringing with her a background in nursing, travel management, advertising, promotions and public relations.
 She completed her Bachelor of Science with Honours in 2004 with a preeclampsia based project.
-She continues to manage the busy SOMANZ Secretariat proving support to the Council and the members.
+She continues to manage the busy SOMANZ Secretariat and provides support to the Council and the members.

 Dr Briony Cutts